mlsystemdesign/mlsystemdesign.github.io/index.md

-## Welcome to Machine Learning System Design Guide.
+## Welcome to Machine Learning System Design Guide

 One stop guide for preparing for your machine learning interviews from top companies: Facebook, Apple, Amazon, Google, Snap, LinkedIn, Pinterest.